Edgar-Donk/edgar-donk.github.io/README.md

 without a white surround, instead make the surround transparent.
 Note we are using png images as later on it will help in subsequent widgets.

+The labelframe was created, and the label was also invoked to ensure that there was no unexpected interaction between the two widgets.
+The labelframe required padding to ensure that any widget placed inside the frame did not overwrite the frame.

 The next widget we may consider is the Separator.
 At first glance it may seem to be a simple widget to alter, but if we try to do so we will find that the separator has an orientation, but its only component consists of Separator.separator with no orientation.
 There is no easy way to make the vertical separator react correctly as there is no vertical component.
 I have created 2 separator images in